Understanding your Verify Responses results

 Verification status: Either Verified (source found) or Non-verified (no source found).

-The Trust Score evaluates the response from 6 different stakeholder perspectives and calculates a final status.
+The Trust Building score evaluates the response from 6 different stakeholder perspectives and calculates a final status.

 Overall status: The combined score from all stakeholders results in one of three statuses